Poor response to Ebola causing needless deaths – World Bank head

 | DAKAR/LAGOS

-DAKAR/LAGOS The world's "disastrously inadequate response" to West Africa's Ebola outbreak means many people are dying needlessly, the head of the World Bank said on Monday, as Nigeria confirmed another case of the virus.
+DAKAR/LAGOS The world's "disastrously inadequate response" to West Africa's Ebola outbreak means many people are dying who could easily be saved, the head of the World Bank said on Monday, as Nigeria confirmed another case of the highly contagious virus.

 "The crisis we are watching unfold derives less from the virus itself and more from deadly and misinformed biases that have led to a disastrously inadequate response to the outbreak," Kim wrote in the Washington Post.

-At one point, he stumbled and fell, apparently weakened by illness.
-Healthcare workers wearing protective clothing forced him into a medical vehicle and returned him to the facility.

-"We told the Liberian government from the beginning that we do not want an Ebola camp here.
-Today makes it the fifth Ebola patient coming outside vomiting," said a man who watched the scene.
-Another witness said patients at the treatment centre did not receive enough food.

-Ebola can only be transmitted by contact with the bodily fluids of a sick person, but rigorous measures are required for its containment.
-There is no proven cure, though work on experimental vaccines has been accelerated.
+Ebola can only be transmitted by contact with the bodily fluids of an sick person but rigorous measures are required for its containment.
+There is no known cure, though work on experimental vaccines has been accelerated.

 Poor healthcare provision has exacerbated the challenge.
 Liberia had just 50 doctors for its 4.3 million people before the outbreak, and many medical workers have died of Ebola.

-Shortages of basic goods, foodstuffs and medical equipment have been worsened by a decision by some airlines to stop flying to the worst hit countries.
-Several neighbouring states have closed their borders and many international organisations have pulled out their foreign staff.
+Shortages of basic goods, foodstuffs, and medical equipment have been worsened by the decision by airlines to stop flying to the worst hit countries.
+Several neighbouring states have closed their borders and many international organisations have pulled their foreign staff.

-The World Health Organization said last week that casualty figures may be up to four times higher than reported, and that up to 20,000 people may be affected before the outbreak ends.
+The World Health Organization said last week that casualty figures may be up to four times higher than reported and said up to 20,000 people may be affected before the outbreak ends.
 It launched a $490 million plan to contain the epidemic.

 "We are at a dangerous moment," they wrote.
 "Tens of thousands of lives, the future of the region and hard-won economic and health gains for millions hang in the balance."